Omgitskillah/igh/igh_shield/README.md

 All messages sent to the device must be channeled throu the respective download topic and the device must send any payload through its respective
 Upload topic.
 The Messages published over MQTT must be in the format expressed above.

+# UPDATE SETTINGS VIA PARTICLE CLOUD
+On particle cloud functions API presented on each device's dashboard, it is possible to update the device settings.
+To do this, enter a string qith the equivalent hex numbers in ascii string format.
+For isntacne. to change the auto irrigation type, it is required that you send the following bytes via USB **10,03,0D,01,01**, to send the same via the Particle cloud, send **"10030D0101"** while ignoring the quotes.

+The result should be **0** for a successful settings change and **-1** if it fails

 # ERRORS/EVENTS TO CONSIDER